GET AUDITION/INTERVIEW UPDATES ON OUR BULLETIN PAGE HERE

 Applicants are welcome to our three workshops to help prepare for tertiary drama school auditions.
 The workshops will help you select and realise both Shakespeare and contemporary monologues as well as the VCA-specific area of devised performance.

-For more information, visit the Faculty of VCA & MCM website.
+For more information, visit the Faculty of Fine Arts and Music website.